apache/fury-site/blog/2026-09-07-fory_kotlin_json.md

 ## Performance {#performance-on-kotlin-models}

 The benchmarks cover a small structured message and two documents of approximately 1 MB.
-They compare complete serialization and deserialization operations on Kotlin models.
+They compare serialization and deserialization throughput on Kotlin models.

 ### Methodology {#benchmark-setup}

 Both benchmark suites ran on an Apple M5 with OpenJDK 25.0.3, comparing Fory JSON for Kotlin 1.7.1, kotlinx.serialization 1.11.0, Moshi 1.15.2 with generated adapters, and Jackson Kotlin 2.22.1.

 All libraries process the same Kotlin models and input within each workload.
 Correctness checks verify fixture reads, round trips, and equivalent JSON output.
+Models and inputs are prepared before timing, as are the serializers, adapters, and typed readers/writers; Fory's codec compilation also finishes before measurement.

 String operations exclude UTF-8 conversion.
 For byte operations, Fory and Jackson use direct byte-array APIs, kotlinx.serialization uses its stream APIs, and Moshi uses Okio buffers; none converts through an intermediate String.
+Byte operations include buffer or stream allocation and extraction of the output byte array where required.

 Charts show throughput in operations per second, where higher is better, with the errors reported by JMH.
 The [benchmark report](https://github.com/chaokunyang/kotlin-json-benchmarks/blob/71399f45a9e6a55c07e127d240019ca9198446db/README.md) contains the full configuration, input hashes, raw measurements, and reproduction commands.